Eventyret/thai-tanic/README.md

 ```

 4. Please run `docker-compse up -d` this will run in the background.
-   PS: it will take a few minutes first time start up as it will require to download postgres and npm install and bootstrap the application remove the `-d` to keep an eye on the docker-compose for any errors and first time setup
+   PS: it will take a few minutes first time start up as it will require to download postgres and yarn install and bootstrap the application remove the `-d` to keep an eye on the docker-compose for any errors and first time setup
 5. Once started you can setup your own admin user if wanted on `http://localhost:1337/admin`
 6. You can now create a an admin user (Note that in strapi admin user and a normal user are seperated)
    TODO: Automate permissions on first time setup with bootstrap.js